openfaas-incubator/workshop-vscode/README.md

 # workshop-vscode

-OpenFaaS Workshop with in-browser version of VSCode
+OpenFaaS Workshop with in-browser version of VSCode from [coder.com](https://coder.com)

 All tools are pre-installed with OpenFaaS on Kubernetes (k3s) available in the browser terminal.

 ## How it works

 1) A Virtual Machine will be provisioned with a cloud hosting provider using cloudinit
-2) Kubernetes with k3s will be installed on the VM
+2) [Kubernetes](https://kubernetes.io/) with [k3s](https://k3s.io/) will be installed on the VM
-3) OpenFaaS will be installed into the k3s cluster
+3) [OpenFaaS](https://www.openfaas.com/) will be installed into the k3s cluster
-4) A Docker image will be run which provides VSCode via a web-browser
+4) A Docker image will be run which provides [VSCode](https://k3s.io/) via a web-browser
 5) The login password for VSCode will be obtained via `ssh`
 6) VSCode can now be used in web-browser via your VM's IP.
 The self-signed certificate will provide encryption and the login password will protect against tampering.

+## Why do we need this?

+This project provides a pre-installed Kubernetes environment within a VM so that your students can focus on your workshop.

+The example in this repository is for [The OpenFaaS Workshop](https://github.com/openfaas/workshop).
+It is estimated that it would save students 1.5-2 hours of set-up time.
+Instructors could also pre-provision a set amount of VMs ahead of time and then give out IP address and password combinations.

 ## Steps to provision on DigitalOcean